 Personal information held in paper and electronic format shall not be retained for longer than is necessary.
-In accordance with Article 5 of the General Data Protection Regulations, personal information shall be collected and retained only for business, regulatory or legal purposes.
+In accordance with Article 5 of the UK General Data Protection Regulations, personal information shall be collected and retained only for business, regulatory or legal purposes.

-In accordance with the provisions of the GDPR, all staff whose work involves processing personal data, whether in electronic or paper format, must take personal responsibility for its secure storage and ensure appropriate measures are in place to prevent accidental loss or destruction of, or damage to, personal data.
+In accordance with the provisions of the UK GDPR, all staff whose work involves processing personal data, whether in electronic or paper format, must take personal responsibility for its secure storage and ensure appropriate measures are in place to prevent accidental loss or destruction of, or damage to, personal data.

-In accordance with Burnside College staff working from home, they will be responsible for ensuring that personal data is stored securely and is not accessible to others.
+In accordance with Burnside College's staff working from home, they will be responsible for ensuring that personal data is stored securely and is not accessible to others.

-All departments should ensure that data is destroyed in accordance with the Retention Schedule when it is no longer required.
+All data past its retention period should be destroyed in accordance with the Retention Schedule when it is no longer required.

 Personal data in paper format must be shredded or placed in the confidential waste bins provided.
-Personal data held in electronic format should be deleted, and CDs and pen drives that hold personal data passed to your I.T provider for safe disposal.
-Hardware should be appropriately disposed of in compliance with your ICT service provider contract and conforms with GDPR requirements.
+Personal data held in electronic format should be deleted.
+Hardware and other digital storage should be appropriately disposed of in compliance with your ICT service provider contract and conform with UK GDPR requirements.